woosting/turris-notes/howtos/lxc/container-creation.md

     cimport -c <containernaam> -u <username>`
     ```

     > Info: [Cimport](https://github.com/woosting/cimports) is a three-stage cascading script.
-The first stage copies an initialisation script into the container.
-In the second that script is executed to downloads a [base-install](https://github.com/woosting/baseInst) script.
+In the first stage an initialisation script is copied into the container.
+During the second that script is executed to downloads a [base-install](https://github.com/woosting/baseInst) script.
 During the third stage the base-install script actually populates the container with basic applications (using apt) and creates the user with the requested username.

-    Grab a cup of coffee...
+    Grab a cup of coffee (this may take up to over 10 minutes)...

 8. Enter the container: